 The College's Regents Hall adjoins the Mary Moody Northen Vocational Center by a three-story atrium complete with skylights, sky walk, fountain and fauna.
-The atrium is a common gathering place for students and visitors and features a magnificent mural done by the College's ceramics specialist and former associate professor of fine arts, Martha Denman.
-Both the Culinary Arts lab and the College's Community Room are accessed by the atrium but are actually on the first floor of the Northen Center.
+The atrium is a common gathering place for students and visitors and features a magnificent mural created by the College's ceramics specialist and former associate professor of fine arts, Martha Denman.
+Both the Culinary Arts lab and the Student Success Center are accessed by the atrium but are actually on the first floor of the Northen Center.